P-RF/phase-1-project/README.md

 2. Open `index.html` in a web browser.
 3. Ensure your backend server is running and is accessible at `http://localhost:3000`.
 4. Interact with the dropdown menu to select the tour and view the setlists, encores, and dates.

-## Project Structure

-- **index.html**: Main HTML file.
-- **index.js**: Contains the JavaScript logic for fetching the data, managing dropdowns, and displaying the setlists and encores.
-- **db.json**: JSON file that contains the database of the tour data.
-- **style.css**: Styling for the dropdown and setlist display

-## Key Components

-**fetchTours**

-Fetches tour data from `db.json` and generates the dropdown menu.

-**DropDown**

-A reusable dropdown component that handles user interactions and triggers a **change** event when a selection is made.

-**populateDropdown**

-Populates the dropdown menu items based on the fetched tour data.

-**DisplaySetlist**

-Displays setlist information for the selected tour, including encores, other types of setlists, and dates.

 ## Customization